-Here’s the second part of your script after they blather on about why you have to do it or that no one else can, or they share some other guilt inducing language.
+Here’s the second part of your script after they blather on about why you have to do it, why no one else can, or any other guilt-inducing reason.

 Say: That may be true.
 No thank you.

-If asked for an explanation, remember that you really don’t owe anyone one.
-It doesn’t fit with my schedule, or I’m over-committed right now is a perfectly appropriate response and it is enough.
+If asked for an explanation, remember that you really don’t owe one to anyone.
+It doesn’t fit with my schedule, or I’m over-committed right now is a perfectly appropriate response.
 Be a broken record if you need to.

 And remember, your no is someone else’s yes!
-You never know what kind of any opportunity you may be giving someone else.
+You never know what kind of an opportunity you may be giving someone else.